 Operational risk arises from errors caused by people, processes or systems, to include cyber issues, that could lead to losses to the syndicate.
-It includes the impact from external bodies, such as outsourced service providers and related companies.
-A specific workstream has now been added to address operational resilience.
+It includes the impact from external bodies such as outsourced service providers and related companies.
+A specific workstream addresses operational resilience in its many forms.
 Operational risk is managed through a combination of robust service level agreements with external service providers, the implementation of detailed procedures and controls in all areas of its business and a structured programme of testing of processes and systems by the Risk, Compliance and Internal Audit departments.
 This is overseen by the Executive Management and Risk & Capital Committees.